Canberra aerodrome, Commonwealth of Australia, 1947, National Library of Australia, MAP Aerial Photograph Collection I 55 16 451.

 The collection supports a wide range of activities, including land and water management, ecology, archaeology, and military research.

 The Library also holds national series of aerial photography of Papua New Guinea and East Timor, and a large collection covering Antarctica.
 This guide aims to assist readers wanting to access aerial photography of Australia.
-To access the PNG, East Timor or Antarctic collections, please contact Maps staff.
+To access the PNG, East Timor or Antarctic collections, please contact us using Ask a Librarian.

 Searching the Library’s collection